citp/privacy-policy-historical/n/nl/nl./nl.edu.md

-> *The following text is extracted and transformed from the nl.edu privacy policy that was archived on 2012-12-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121223012827id_/http%3A//www.nl.edu/t4/legalpages/privacypolicy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the nl.edu privacy policy that was archived on 2013-06-24.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130624050419id_/http%3A//www.nl.edu/t4/legalpages/privacypolicy) for the most accurate reproduction.*

-# PRIVACY POLICY - National Louis University
+# LEGAL PAGES - PRIVACY POLICY - National Louis University

 ### Commitment to Your Privacy